CBS move to own shows like 'MacGyver' pays off in overseas sales

-NEW YORK Just over a decade ago, CBS Corp (CBS.N) accelerated its push to own more of the shows it broadcasts, rather than licensing them from studios.
+NEW YORK (Reuters) - Just over a decade ago, CBS Corp (CBS.N) accelerated its push to own more of the shows it broadcasts, rather than licensing them from studios.

 That expensive and potentially risky decision is starting to pay dividends as the network's international sales rise and more viewers watch television online.